Tight Bounds for Schr\"odinger Potential Estimation in Unpaired Data Translation

 Quantitative bounds on $\|\varphi - \varphi^*\|_{L_1(\rho_T)}$ and $\cT_\infty |\varphi - \varphi^*|$ require the log-potential $\varphi^*$ to belong to a class of smooth functions, like H\"older or Sobolev classes.
 Unfortunately, we are not aware of results of this kind.
 For this reason, we leave the study of the approximation error out of the scope of the present paper.
 However, we can observe that in a favourable scenario, when $\Delta \lesssim \Upsilon(n, \delta)$, the rate of convergence in Theorem \ref{th:main} becomes $\cO(\log^3(n) / n)$, which is much better than $\cO(1 / \sqrt{n})$.
 Besides, Theorem \ref{th:main} exhibits a nearly linear dependence $\cO(d \log d)$ on the dimension $d$, which makes the result suitable for high-dimensional settings.

-The main limitation of Theorem \ref{th:main} is the requirement $T \gtrsim \log\log n$.
+Theorem \ref{th:main} requires $bT$ to satisfy the bound $bT \gtrsim \log\log n$.
 It will become clear from Section \ref{sec:proof_insights} that it plays an essential role in the proof of Theorem \ref{th:main} and is necessary for verification of a Bernstein-type condition.
-The assumption $T \gtrsim \log\log n$ arises from the structure of the Schrödinger problem: when $T$ is too small, the reference OU process does not have enough time to reach stable regime.
-Nevertheless, we would like to emphasize that the OU process is exponentially ergodic while the condition on $T$ exhibits the doubly logarithmic dependence.
+The assumption $bT \gtrsim \log\log n$ seems to be necessary for the fast rates, because of the loss function (see \eqref{eq:emp-obj}).
+In the limiting case $T = 0$ the loss becomes linear in $\varphi$ and has no curvature.
+Nevertheless, we would like to emphasize the following.
+First, the inequality $bT \gtrsim \log\log n$ should be considered as a condition on $bT$, rather than on the time horizon $T$ alone.
+This means that we can take $T = 1$ (as it is usually done in Schrodinger bridge problems) and $b \gtrsim \log \log n$.
+Second, a violation of the condition $bT \gtrsim \log\log n$ does not mean that the ERM $\hat\pi$ becomes inconsistent.
+Using the standard approach based on Rademacher complexities, one can show that the KL-divergence between $\pi^*$ and $\hat\pi$ will still tend to zero but at a slower rate $\cO(1 / \sqrt{n})$.
+Finally, the OU process is exponentially ergodic while the condition on $bT$ exhibits the doubly logarithmic dependence.